ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 \end{equation}
 $$

-### Ch 3.4: Unified Notation for Episodic and Continuing Tasks
+## Section 3.4: Unified Notation for Episodic and Continuing Tasks

 To be precise about episodic tasks, instead of considering one long sequence of time steps, we need to consider a series of episodes, where each episode consists of a finite sequence of time steps.
 As such, we refer to $$S_{t, i}$$ as the state representation at time step $t$ of episode $i$ (the same for $$A_{t, i}, R_{t, i}, \pi_{t, i}, T_i, \dots$$).
 In practice however, since we are almost always considering a particular episode or stating a fact that is true for all episodes, we can drop the explicit reference to the episode number.